 5. Top 3 things your roommates might like to know about you.

-Keep in mind that each question should be no longer than 200 words.
-There’s no need to do any additional research for Harvard, as these questions are all about your own experiences.
+Considering this, there’s no need to do any additional research for Harvard, as these questions are all about your own experiences.
 So, use this opportunity to reflect on your experiences and use them to craft an essay that demonstrates your individuality.

 First, it may be easier to consider what the purpose of the Harvard supplemental essays is not.